-- Any potential impacts of the works are expected to be temporary, shortterm, non-significant, and limited to the construction phase. - Measures will be in place to ensure appropriate removal and disposal of waste. - The SEMP will include plans to address environmental incidents. - No impacts on the environment are expected during the operational phase as a result of works.
-The works are expected to result in positive impacts on road users during the operational phase. - As the works will be limited to the like-for-like replacement of the structural components, there is no change to the vulnerability of the road to the risk or severity of major accidents/disasters that would impact on the environment. - Mitigation measures detailed above (and in the SEMP) will be put in place with the objective to prevent and, if required, subsequently control any potential impacts on sensitive receptors.
+- Any potential impacts of the works are expected to be temporary, shortterm, non-significant, and limited to the construction phase. - In the event that INNS are found on site, measures to prevent potential INNS spread will be implemented. - Measures will be in place to ensure appropriate removal and disposal of waste. - The SEMP will include plans to address environmental incidents. - Any impacts to the local landscape during the construction phase will be minor, temporary and not considered significant.
+In addition, no operational impacts are anticipated. - Containment measures of the working area will be in place to prevent debris or pollutants from entering the surrounding environment, including Loch Linnhe. - As the works will be limited to the like-for-like replacement of the structural components, there is no change to the vulnerability of the road to the risk or severity of major accidents/disasters that would impact on the environment.

+• Mitigation measures detailed above (and in the SEMP) will be put in place with the objective to prevent and, if required, subsequently control any potential impacts on sensitive receptors.